mdlavin/workshop-localstack-node-lambda-dynamodb-slides/presentation.md

 vvvvv
 ## Assignment

-* Implement a testcase for deleting a non-existent TODO
+* Add a testcase for deleting a non-existent TODO
-* You can cheat by looking at the `add-integration-test-for-delete` branch
+* Solution in the `add-integration-test-for-delete` branch

 ---